-Common warts are usually pinkish or flesh-coloured, and have a raised, rough appearance.
-They form a distinct border with the skin and might have tiny dark dots inside them.
-Plantar warts often appear flat.
+Common warts grow anywhere but most often on the arms, hands, fingers, legs, feet and face.
+They’re usually pinkish or flesh-coloured, and have a raised, rough appearance.
+They have a distinct border with the skin and might have tiny dark dots inside them.

 - there are warts on your child’s face, feet or genitals